SebastianGonzalez2000/ZBosonAnalysis/README.md

 ### What I learned

  - The Particle Physics concepts that go into this analysis and the general process that is carried when performing an experiment at the LHC
- - Improved my knowledge on the use of important Python libraries like Pandas, NumPy, Matplotlib, and Uproot
+ - Improved my knowledge on the use of important Python libraries such as Pandas, NumPy, Matplotlib, and Uproot
  - How OOP is implemented in Python
  - Working as a developer in a team